erolemre1/example-project/README.md

 # Interactive Popup Template Builder

-This project is an interactive, drag-and-drop popup template builder designed for marketing managers to visually create and customize popups without needing developer assistance.
+This is an interactive, drag-and-drop pop-up template builder specifically designed for interview assessments.

 Developed using Vue 3, TypeScript, and Express.js, this project delivers the core requirements of the Trial Project.